landaun-sock/sdk-api/sdk-api-src/content/wingdi/nf-wingdi-polygon.md

 ### -param apt [in]

-A pointer to an array of <a href="/previous-versions/dd162805(v=vs.85)">POINT</a> structures that specify the vertices of the polygon, in logical coordinates.
+An array of <a href="/previous-versions/dd162805(v=vs.85)">POINT</a> structures that specify the vertices of the polygon, in logical coordinates.

 ### -param cpt [in]